Hodgson's bat: Behaviour

 Hodgson's bat is an insectivore, locating its insect prey by echolocation during flight and catching it on the wing.
 In Taiwan, breeding begins in March and peaks in May.
 Up to two hundred females congregate in an underground maternity colony and give birth during May and June.
 Prior to this, the bats spend an average of nine hours foraging at night, but this time is reduced after giving birth.
 Newborn young measure about 2.15 cm long and weigh about 3.7 g.
 They remain in the roost while the mother forages and for the first week stay in their birth location.
-After that they begin to crawl around and by the third week are able to take short flights.
+After that, they begin to crawl around and by the third week they are able to take short flights.
 The mother spends much time grooming the newly-born youngster but by the time it is two weeks old, she normally roosts away from it.
 Between mid-August and early October the bats leave the maternity cave and spend the winter in hibernation in caves elsewhere.

 Status

 Hodgson's bat has a wide range throughout Asia, and was previously not thought to be threatened.
 However, more recent studies have split many of the populations previously assigned to this species into other species, and a different picture has emerged of the populations still classified in M. formosus, indicating a heavy decline over the past few decades.
 It has seen an especially dramatic decline in Taiwan, with the largest colonies declining by over 90% and likely losses of over 70% of individuals over the last 30 years.
 Similar patterns of decline have been suspected over the rest of its range.
 It has been proposed that heavy pesticide use in Taiwan may play a factor in the species' decline, as pesticide residues have been noted in its feces.
 It also seems to be averse to light pollution, which may contribute to habitat degradation, disturbances to the roost, and disrupting migrations.
 Caving may also be a threat, as this species is thought to be at least partly cave-dwelling during the winter.
 It is likely also threatened by deforestation due to it depending on forest habitats for part of the year.
-Due to its conspicuous coloration, this species may also be at risk of being captured and used as an ornament.
+Due to its conspicuous coloration, this species may also be at risk of being captured and being used as an ornament.
 This prominent decline, combined with it still being a wide-ranging species, has led it to be classified as Near Threatened on the IUCN Red List.